 1. Late 1970.
 Insert reproducing the I.P.F. "arch" slipsheet; yellow labels similar to the I.P.F. labels.
 Side B of the record was mispressed and the inner grooves of the last song run straight into the label area.

 2. early 1971.
-Same as #1, but side B had a smaller label, so that the record could be regularly played.
+Same as #1, but side B had a smaller label, 92 mm in diameter, so that the record could be regularly played.

 3. late 1971 or early 1972.
-The people at WCF tried to correct the pressing error of side B, but they cut a new master for side A instead, numbered LP 23 A. Same insert as #1 or ocra monochromatic insert, orange blank labels in reduced size, 92 mm instead of 100, or blue-green labels, of normal side on side B, so again grooves running into the label.
+The people at WCF tried to correct the pressing error of side B, but they cut a new master for side A instead, numbered LP 23 A. Same insert as #1 or ocra monochromatic insert, orange blank labels in reduced size, 92 mm instead of 100, or blue-green labels, of normal size also on side B, so again grooves running into the label.

 4. late 1972-1973.
 Insert smaller and of reduced quality.
 New dark purple-blue labels saying Toronto records.
 On side B the company used the stamper 723-B, but these is the stamper of a Jimi Hendrix record, Goodbye Jimi...

 5. 1973.
 Some copies of reissue #4 have an insert saying "Jimi Hendrix takes on the Beatles".
 No doubt to try and sell their pressing error.

 6. 1974.
 The last appearence of the WCF version was again on matrix LP 23-A / 723-B. It had blank labels, a folder-style cover with a brownish insert reproducing the drawing of #1, or with the same drawing directly printed on front and another drawing printed on back.

 INTEREST.
 All these WCF releases have a very low quality, no musical interest and a limited collectible value. **/*

 THE CBM RELEASES

 CBM released its own mono copy of GET BACK TO TORONTO from August 1972 on matrix 3519 A / 3519 B. The following releases of the CBM version have been examined.

 1. August 1972.
 Yellow labels counterfeiting the I.P.F. labels; b/w insert reproducing the original I.P.F. slipsheet.

 September 1972.
 Red printed insert, identical to the previous one but with the indication I.P.F. deleted.